 During Kristen’s eight-year career at MIT Sloan, she evaluated hundreds of applicants to the full-time MBA, Master of Finance, Leaders for Global Operations, and Master of Business Analytics programs.
 She has experience giving Admissions presentations worldwide, reading applications, conducting interviews, and managing the waitlist.
 Kristen ultimately oversaw the evaluation process for all programs, leading the Admissions Committee and training readers and interviewers on Sloan’s evaluation criteria.
 She was also a member of the team that rolled out Sloan’s new MBA Early Admission Offering.

 Kristen is passionate about demystifying the application process for her clients and preventing them from making costly mistakes that jeopardize their candidacy.
 She enjoys helping applicants craft their unique story and show their authentic selves to the Admissions Committee.
-She has helped candidates gain admission to various business-focused degree programs at NYU, Yale, Cornell, Duke, and London Business School, among others.
+She has helped candidates gain admission to MBA and finance-focused degree programs at Wharton, MIT Sloan, Yale SOM, Cornell Johnson, Duke Fuqua, NYU Tandon, and London Business School, among others.

 Kristen is also a devoted mom to two little boys and enjoys traveling and attending BC football games with her family.